Limericks for Pronunciation

 The limerick is packed with words involving the |ɪ| and |iː|contrast: Tim, gym, slim; machine, people, teeth, etc.

-There is a very slow version, for you to practise accuracy of the individual speech sounds at a slow careful speed – a treacly (viscous) version of the stream of speech.
+This is a very slow version, for you to practise accuracy of the individual speech sounds at a slow careful speed - a treacly (viscous) version of the stream of speech.
 The numbers at the end of each line give the speed in words per minute.

-There is a version at medium speed, for you to practise joining up the words in a creamy (slow-flowing) version of the stream of speech.
+This is a version at medium speed, for you to practise joining up the words in a creamy (slow-flowing) version of the stream of speech.
 The numbers at the end of each line give the speed in words per minute.

-There is a version at fast speed, for you to practise joining up the words in a full-flowing, natural version of the stream of speech.
+This is a version at fast speed, for you to practise joining up the words in a full-flowing, natural version of the stream of speech.
 The numbers at the end of each line give the speed in words per minute.

 I have over a hundred of these limericks: all are clean (limericks have a reputation for being dirty/obscene) - all require an amusing cartoon for contextualisation purposes.